ChalmersGU-AI-course/AI-lecture-slides/lecture1.md

 ### PEAS

-- To design a rational agent,
-  we must specify the task environment,
+- To design a rational agent, we must specify the *task environment*,
   which consists of the following four things:

 - *P*erformance measure
-  :
+  : the agent's criterion for success

 - *E*nvironment
-  :
+  : the outside world interacting with the agent

 - *A*ctuators
-  :
+  : how the agent controls its actions

 - *S*ensors
-  :
+  : how the agent percieves the outside world

 ----